varlabz/dumsum/README.md

    - Run the `linkedin-pw` container interactively (`-it`) and remove it when stopped (`--rm`).
    - Add a network route from the container to your host machine using `--add-host`.
    - Mount the local `./data` directory into the container at `/app/data`.
-   - Set the `GROQ_API_KEY` environment variable with a key from https://console.groq.com/keys (free, limited usage)
+   - Set the `GROQ_API_KEY` environment variable with a key from https://console.groq.com/keys (free, limited usage).
-   - Set the `OPENAI_API_KEY` environment variable with a key from https://platform.openai.com/api-keys (not free, but uses an inexpensive model)
+   - Set the `OPENAI_API_KEY` environment variable with a key from https://platform.openai.com/api-keys (not free, but uses an inexpensive model).
+   - Use *optional* parameter `matcher` to use resume matcher to filter job positions.
+Specify a percentage (0-100) for matching threshold.

 ### Obtaining a GitHub Authentication Token